kavia-common/surgical-schedule-management-system-1461-1485/schedule_manager_frontend/README.md

 Replace endpoints or adapt api.js to match your backend.

 ## Notes
-- Native HTML5 DnD and a custom calendar grid are used for light footprint.
+This implementation uses native HTML5 DnD and a custom calendar grid for light footprint.
+You can swap for FullCalendar/dnd-kit if preferred.
-- SCSS is compiled via CRA’s built-in Sass support.